yongqianme/yongqianme.github.io/_pages/cv.md

   - /resume
 ---

-Summary
+SUMMARY
 ====

-I am a seasoned executive with over 20 years of experience in robotics, automobile automation, and IoT.
-My career has spanned from being a core technical expert at pioneering companies like Staubli and Frimo to founding and leading my own startups.
-With a deep technical background complemented by strong business acumen, I have led international, cross-functional teams, driven innovative product development, and delivered high-impact solutions to global markets.
+I’m an engineer,entrepreneur and product leader with over a decade of experience in robotics, IoT, and SaaS.
+My journey has taken me from founding startups in the U.S. and China to leading cross-functional teams that bring innovative solutions to market.
+At OmniEdge and my EdgeComputing IoT startup, I’ve built and scaled products that integrate physical devices with cloud-based AI, achieving significant growth and market impact.
+My passion lies in transforming complex technical challenges into market-ready solutions, and I thrive on collaborating with diverse teams to make that happen.

-Professional Experience
+PROFESSIONAL EXPERIENCE
 ====

 ## OmniEdge Inc, Austin, US, September 2021 to now, FOUNDER & CEO, CPO